RitchieLab/GWAS-QC/README.md

 	<hr>

 * First, calculate frequencies
-	- !!!
-This needs to be done using Plink 1.9 !!!
+	- Note: This needs to be done using Plink 1.9.
 Check Plink version by typing "plink" and "plink2" on the command line.
 ```
 plink --bfile ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped_Updated_withsex_checked_noDots_QC_b38 --freq --out ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped_Updated_withsex_checked_noDots_QC_b38_freq
 ```